itsubaki/gpt-go/README.md

 $ go run .
 ```

-You can train on your own dataset by pointing `data.dataset` variable to your txt corpus.
+You can train on your own dataset by pointing `data.dataset` variable to your text corpus.

 ## How it works
-You can use this repo as a companion to the [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) course.
+You can use this repository as a companion to the [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) course.
-Use `git tag` to see how the model has evolved over time: `naive`, `bigram`, `multihead`, `block`, `residual`, `full`.
+Use `git tag` to see how the model has evolved over time: `naive`, `bigram`, `multihead`, `block`, `residual`, `full`
 Refer to `main_test.go` for a step-by-step explanation.

 ## WHYs
 Decided to go without batches.
 I've given up the complexity of the batch dimension for the sake of better understanding.
 Batches aren't inherent to transformer architecture.

-Removed gonum dependency.
+Removed `gonum` dependency.
-The gonum.matmul gave us ~30% performance boost, but it brought additional complexity.
+The `gonum.matmul` gave us ~30% performance boost, but it brought additional complexity.
 We're not striving for maximum efficiency here, rather for radical simplicity.
-Current matmul implementation is quite effective, and it's only 40 lines of readable plain code.
+Current matmul implementation is quite effective, and it's only 40 lines of plain readable code.

 ## Credits
 Many thanks to Andrej Karpathy for his outstanding [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) course.
-Thanks to [@itsubaki](https://github.com/itsubaki) for his elegant [autograd](https://github.com/itsubaki/autograd) library.
+Thanks to [@itsubaki](https://github.com/itsubaki) for his elegant [autograd](https://github.com/itsubaki/autograd) package.